WaqasAhmed26/Music-App/README.md

 # Music App UI

-This project is containing the Flutter UI/UX code for E-Wallet Mobile App.
+This project is containing the Flutter UI/UX code for Music Mobile App.
 The Code is clean and easy to understand if you have basic knowledge of Flutter.

 The following Flutter widgets are mainly used in this project:
 -Scaffold